sarashamas/docs-calendar/docs/api/config/js_eventcalendar_calendars_config.md

 @short: Optional.
 An array of objects containing the calendars data

 :::info
-A **calendar** is a set of parameters you can apply to each event to group events by these parameters!
+A **calendar** is a set of parameters you can apply to the events to group them by these parameters!
 :::

 ### Usage